John Spierings, Executive Officer

 Clare Land, Program and Operations Manager

 Clare joined the Reichstein Foundation in March 2014.
+She supports the Foundation’s work through taking care of operations; liaising with and identifying capacity building opportunities for grant recipients; and managing The Influence Fund.
 She has worked in community and academic settings, including as an Initiative Manager at The Foundation for Young Australians, Community Development Worker at ANTaR Victoria, and Research Fellow at Monash University and Deakin University.
 She currently works part-time as a researcher at Victoria University, in Gary Foley’s Koori History Archive at the Moondani Balluk Academic Unit.
 Clare has an honours degree in history and a PhD in sociology.
 She has worked on research projects interpreting colonial history and Australian political history, and promoting educational equity.
 Clare has a long-standing commitment to supporting land justice and Indigenous-led struggles and working to undo racism.
 She is the author of Decolonizing Solidarity: Dilemmas and Directions for Supporters of Indigenous Struggles (Zed Books, 2015).
 Clare volunteered at 3CR community radio between 2001 and 2014 including 12 years as a broadcaster.
-She is co-coordinator of a large-scale book club project (decolonizingsolidarity.org/book-club) and a member of the Police Stop Data Expert Working Group of the Flemington and Kensington Community Legal Centre, Melbourne.
+She is co-coordinator of a large-scale book club project (decolonizingsolidarity.org/book-club) and a member of the Police Stop Data Expert Working Group of the Flemington and Kensington Community Legal Centre, Melbourne and the Woor Dungin Committee of Management.